The Collaboratory at Ringling College of Art and Design

 Through support from The Patterson Foundation, Ringling College of Art and Design is strengthening the student experience by connecting them with organizations that can benefit from creative problem solving and strategies.
 Experiential learning elevates students beyond classroom theory to dynamic participation in real-world work.
 These experiences are encouraging brighter futures for students, organizations, and our community.

-The Collaboratory at Ringling College of Art and Design began operations in summer 2013.
-A few pilot projects were undertaken in the first year, while the organization was being established, staff and initial faculty supporters recruited, and clients informed about what was possible.
-By summer 2014, the Collaboratory began offering services to clients and bringing students into the work, gradually developing the complex details of contract requirements for clients, how students would be compensated, what work students could display in their own portfolios, etc.
+The Collaboratory at Ringling College of Art and Design began operations in the summer of 2013.
+A few pilot projects were undertaken in the first year — while the organization was being established, staff and initial faculty supporters recruited, and clients informed about what was possible.
+Since then, the Collaboratory began offering services to clients and bringing students into the work, gradually developing the complex details of contract requirements for clients, how students would be compensated, what work students could display in their portfolios, etc.

 In fall 2015, Ringling College President Larry Thompson made the Collaboratory Commitment to all incoming students: Every student of Ringling College will have the opportunity to participate in real-world, real-time client work through the Collaboratory during their four years in college.